Glossary

 variable unit (VU)

 A metric that measures usage of all capabilities across the entire BlazeMeter platform.
-A VU ceiling signifies the maximum concurrency that you can leverage across the platform as a whole at any time, taking into account various usage metrics such as the number of virtual users, browser session executions, running mock services, mock service transactions, test data usage, and running tests.
+A VU ceiling signifies the maximum concurrency that you can leverage across the platform as a whole at any time, taking into account various usage metrics such as the number of virtual users, browser session executions, running virtual services, virtual service transactions, test data usage, and running tests.
 See BlazeMeter's Credit Types and How They are Charged

 variable unit hour (VUH)